Patagonia: A mountain, a berry, a city - El Calafate is written by Jacob Gowland Jørgensen

 A trip to Argentina.
 Patagonia.
 Taste the word.
 There are adventures in it.
 Something big and unpredictable and beautiful.
 All that draws many travelers towards the endless plains and massive mountain ranges in the southernmost of South America.

-A trip to Patagonia, you must experience it.
-In the middle of Patagonia lies a small town, El Calafate.
-It is named after the local mountain, and has given its name to the local berries, which taste a little like delicious blueberries.
-So if you can get them torn from the thorn bush they grow on.
+El Calafate is named after the local mountain, and has given its name to the local berries, which taste slightly more delicious than blueberries.
+That is, if you can wrest them from the thornbush they grow on.

 Until 15 years ago, the city had only a few thousand inhabitants, but the Argentines could see the huge tourist potential there was, and therefore built a large airport near the city.
 And when the regional child Nestor Kirchner went and became president, the number of planes was greatly increased, and then it flooded in with new inhabitants and tourists.